Individual Resource Games and Resource Redistributions: Introduction

-However, an arbitrator can redistribute their endowments.
-He can give the breadmaker and half the flour to Ann, and give the alarm clock to Bernard.
-Doing so, the outcome where Ann and Bernard do not use any of their endowment can be eliminated.
-Moreover, a new outcome equilibrium can be constructed where both satisfy their objectives. \end{example} We will thus look at two decision problems related to Nash equilibria: \emph{rational elimination} and \emph{rational construction} of Nash equilibria. \begin{quote}\itshape In a game $G^{\epsilon}$, a profile can be rationally eliminated from a game if there exists a redistribution $\epsilon'$ of $\epsilon$ such that there is no profile with the same outcome which is a Nash equilibrium in $G^{\epsilon'}$.
+We will thus look at two decision problems related to Nash equilibria: \emph{rational elimination} and \emph{rational construction} of Nash equilibria. \begin{quote}\itshape In a game $G^{\epsilon}$, a profile can be rationally eliminated from a game if there exists a redistribution $\epsilon'$ of $\epsilon$ such that there is no profile with the same outcome which is a Nash equilibrium in $G^{\epsilon'}$.
 A profile can be rationally constructed if there exists a redistribution $\epsilon'$ such that there is a profile in $G^{\epsilon'}$ with the same outcome, which a Nash equilibrium. \end{quote}

-\paragraph{Outline.} We make an brief presentation of Linear Logic in Section~\ref{sec:resources-ll}.
-We explain how the language can be used to capture a variety of resources which we will put to use in the remained of the paper.
+\paragraph{Outline.} We make a brief presentation of Linear Logic in Section~\ref{sec:resources-ll}.
+We explain how the language can be used to capture a variety of resources which we will put to use in the remainder of the paper.
 We present individual resource games formally in Section~\ref{sec:irg-dp}.
-We also introduce the decision problems {\sf NASH EQUILIBRIUM}, {\sf RATIONAL ELIMINATION}, and {\sf RATIONAL CONSTRUCTION}.
+We also introduce precisely the decision problems {\sf NASH EQUILIBRIUM}, {\sf RATIONAL ELIMINATION}, and {\sf RATIONAL CONSTRUCTION}.
 We will use and study two kinds of preferences over action profiles.
 We define dichotomous preferences in Section~\ref{sec:dicho-pref}.
 We study all three decision problems.
-We propose general algorithms and general complexity results depending on the complexity of sequent validity in \logica, and on whether \logica admits the weakening rule or not (that is, whether \logica is linear or affine).
+We propose general algorithms and general complexity results depending on the complexity of sequent provability in \logica, and on whether \logica admits the weakening rule or not (that is, whether \logica is linear or affine).
+We do the same for parsimonious preferences in Section~\ref{sec:parsi-pref}.
 We also illustrate the decision problems with a few small examples.
-We do the same for parsimonious preferences in Section~\ref{sec:examples}.
-In particular, we formalize Example~\ref{ex:intro} in Section~\ref{sec:divorce} and solve some problems for it.
-We briefly explain how individual resources games can form a basis for defining cooperative resource games in Section~\ref{sec:cooperative}.
+We present more thorough examples in Section~\ref{sec:examples}.
+In particular, we formalize Example~\ref{ex:divorce} in Section~\ref{sec:divorce}, and a variant Example~\ref{example:telecom1} in Section~\ref{sec:inter-econ}, and we illustrate the findings of this paper on them.
 Some concluding remarks are offered in Section~\ref{sec:conclusions}.